BJP takes out protest rallies against communal violence in B'desh | Politics

 Terrorists have gunned down at least four migrant workers during the weekend, including two from Bihar and injured another after barging into their accommodation in Kulgam in south Kashmir on Sunday.
 On Saturday a street vendor from Bihar and a carpenter from Uttar Pradesh were shot dead by the ultras.

-''Some disturbing news is coming from Bangladesh.
+Ghosh, who is the TMC state general secretary, had tweeted ''Some disturbing news is coming from Bangladesh.
 Though the Sheikh Hasina government and many people of that country oppose such acts, why is @PMOIndia a mute spectator?
 The Centre should play an effective role, and the BJP mustn't do cheap drama of fake Hindutva over it.
-We want the safety of minorities in both India and Bangladesh,'' the TMC state general secretary had tweeted.
+We want the safety of minorities in both India and Bangladesh''.

 Violence had erupted in pockets of Bangladesh over an alleged blasphemy incident at a Durga Puja pavilion at Cumilla, around 100 km from Dhaka, following which paramilitary forces were deployed in many affected areas.
 However, sporadic clashes broke out between the police and bigots as media reported the vandalization of Hindu temples and Durga puja venues.